Lightning getting into a groove: midcourter

 "We knew it wasn't going to come straight away.
 Sometimes that stuff takes a little while and we needed to work through some things but it felt awesome out there and I'm so happy to get that win.”

-Browne said they were dejected by their results in the opening rounds, which prompted some changes.
+Browne said they were gutted with their results in the opening rounds, which prompted some changes.

-"We came out of those three losses really disappointed.
-It was not the netball that we wanted to play and not the brand that we've decided we want to put out there so we did tweak a few things," she said.
+"We came out of those three losses really really disappointed.
+I was not the netball that we wanted to play and not the brand that we've decided we want to put out there so we did tweak a few things,” she said.

 "We had to really commit to putting out the brand of netball that we want to play and we're reaping the rewards now.”